browserengineering/book/book/forms.md

 book on web *browser* engineering, so I won't be too thorough in discussing web server implementation choices.
-But I want you to see how the other side of the connection works and give you a concrete sense of how work is divided between front- and back-end.
+But I want you to see how the other side of the connection works and give you a concrete sense of how work is divided between client and server.

 A web server is a separate program from the web browser, so let's start a new file.
 The server will need to: